okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-run-samples/main/index.md

 ### Work with the use cases

-After you have successfully run the sample app, you can build your own integration by using the sample app as your guide.
+After you've successfully run the sample app, you can build your own integration by using the sample app as your guide.
 Explore use cases that are available with the SDK, starting with the [Basic sign-in flow using the password factor](/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/) use case.